-In 2020/2021 the Course will be taught remotely through a combination of recorded videos on the topics and videoconferencing to answer questions you might have in real time.
+In 2021/2022 the Course will be taught in person if authorized by the Faculty.
+If attendance to the Campus is not possible, it will be taught remotely through a combination of recorded videos on the topics and videoconferencing to answer questions you might have in real time.
 All the material of this Course (including links to those videos and to zoom virtual rooms) will be available in the Moodle page of the Course: https://moodle.tau.ac.il/course/view.php?id=581312101